singularityhacker/Agile-Notes/Kanban_for_Scrum_Teams.md

 See: https://www.scrum.org/resources/kanban-guide-scrum-teams

-Kanban (n): a strategy for optimizing the flow of value through a process that uses a visual, work- in-progress limited pull system.
+Kanban (n): a strategy for optimizing the flow of value through a process that uses a visual, work-in-progress limited pull system.

 Central to the definition of Kanban is the concept of flow.
 Flow is the movement of value throughout the product development system.
 Kanban optimizes flow by improving the overall efficiency, effectiveness, and predictability of a process.